Five ways to eradicate garden weeds

 Scrape them out

 Scrape out weeds, such as dandelions or meadowgrass, between gaps in paving using a weeding tool or an old knife.
 Tease them out, roots and all.
-You could also apply a residual path weedkiller afterwards, to prevent further weed growth.
+If you choose to use chemicals, you could also apply a residual path weedkiller afterwards, to prevent further weed growth.

 Spray them